The Girls on the Bus

-The Girls on the Bus is an upcoming American political drama television series which is set to premiere in 2023 on HBO Max.
-The Girls on the Bus is produced by Berlanti Television, My So Called Company, and Warner Bros.
-Television Studios.
+The Girls on the Bus is an American political drama television series created by Amy Chozick and Julie Plec, inspired by Chozick's 2018 memoir Chasing Hillary.
+It is produced by Berlanti Television, My So Called Company, and Warner Bros.
+Television Studios, and it premiered on Max on March 14, 2024.
+In May 2024, the series was canceled after one season.

 Premise

 The Girls on the Bus chronicles 4 female journalists who follow every move of a parade of flawed presidential candidates, while finding friendship, love, and scandal along the way.